Changeover Configuration & Standards

 When you want to tighten it

 Define it once.
-The system enforces it every run.
+Enforced every run.

 Changeover matrix

-Line 3 · 3 configured product pairs
+Line 3 · 3 product pairs

 Task breakdown